 I looked ridiculously fucking awesome!

 The same thing happened with the other two dresses... and another two that I had found.
 I didn't hate any of them; it was just varying degrees of love.
 What was wrong with me?
 I was high on wedding dresses and I loved the feeling; I didn't want it to end.

 I knew I would have to pace myself.
 I held off on getting another wedding dress fix for about three weeks.
 I was jonzing by that time and as I approached the next dress shop on my hit list, I felt my anticipation rising.

 It didn't disappoint.
 Dress after dress after dress.

 After my fourth euphoric dress-trying-on session, I knew I had to either piss or get off the pot.
 I had learned what I wanted by then and admitted to myself that I was getting a little too addicted to the whole process of it all.
 Those dresses were like cocaine... beautifully white and fluffy no matter the cut; I wanted to snort them all!
 I realised I had to quit cold turkey and just buy one already!

 I suffered from withdrawals until the day came when MY dress arrived.
 It was mine for all eternity! [insert evil laugh here] The wedding day went by WAY too quick!
 Some days I want to just put it on to lounge around the house or do laundry in it.
 It was beautiful, elegant and GIRLIE, but at the same time, it was different and unconventional, just like me.

-I was in love with my dress, along with my special ordered matching velvet navy blue Doc Marten's.
+I was in love with my dress, along with matching bolero jacket (it was -13 degrees out) and my special ordered velvet navy blue Doc Marten's.
 Yes, you heard me right!
 There is a strong possibility that if they did a last minute Groom switch, I might not have even noticed!